 support image interpretation or as input digital image classification.

-transformation from the area shown above.
+transformation of the Landsat data covering the area shown above (fig 9).
 Remark the transect set across the

-properties of the field compared to its surroundings; high brightness, bare and
+properties of the farm field compared to its surroundings; high brightness, bare and

 Categorical classification of satellite images is also well known for decades

 and has traditionally been performed by supervised or unsupervised classifications.
 The